apache/solr-sandbox/CROSSDC.md

 Optional configuration properties:
 - `consumerProcessingThreads`: The number of threads used by the consumer to concurrently process updates from the Kafka queue.
 - `port`: local port for the API endpoints.
-Default is 8090.
+Default is `8090`.
+- `collapseUpdates`: (enum) when set to `all` then all incoming update requests (up to `maxCollapseRecords`) will be collapsed into a single UpdateRequest, as long as their parameters are identical.
+When set to `partial` (default) then only requests without deletions will be collapsed - requests with any delete ops will be sent individually in order to preserve ordering of updates.
+When set to `none` the incoming update requests will be sent individually without any collapsing.
+NOTE: requests of other types than UPDATE are never collapsed.
+- `maxCollapseRecords`: maximum number of incoming update request to collapse into a single outgoing request.
+Default is `500`.

 Optional configuration properties used when the consumer must retry by putting updates back on the Kafka queue:
 - `batchSizeBytes`: maximum batch size in bytes for the Kafka queue